prasanna0987654321/firstrepo/README.md

 # firstrepo
 this is my first repo for test
-my name is prasanna and am brave
+my name is prasanna and i am brave